On distinct perpendicular bisectors and pinned distances in finite fields: Introduction

 \begin{thm} If $P\subset \F_q^2$ such that $|P|\geq q^{3/2}$, then

 \end{thm}

 In concurrent work, Lund, Sheffer and de Zeeuw proved an analog to Theorem \ref{main1} for finite sets of points in the real plane \cite{LSZ14}.

-Theorem \ref{main1} was partly motivated by an application for the pinned distances problem in $\F_q^2$, for which the aim is to show that, for any given point set, there always exists a point (or indeed many points) from the set which determines many distances with the rest of the point set.
+Theorem \ref{main1} was partly motivated by an application for the ``pinned distance problem'' in $\F_q^2$.
+The aim of this problem is to show that, for any given point set, there always exists a point (or indeed many points) from the set which determines many distances with the rest of the point set.
 One of the key ingredients used to prove Theorem \ref{main1} can be combined with an incidence theorem for multisets of points and lines in order to establish the following result: